Arizona Board of Cosmetology Disciplinary Actions

 Arizona Board of Cosmetology Unprofessional Conduct

 - REVOCATION: If the Board revokes a cosmetologist’s license the cosmetologist will be unable to practice or get licensed again for a minimum of five years.
-After the five year period license revocation the cosmetologist will need to reapply for their license.
-If the cosmetologist reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an applicable program.
+After the five-year period of license revocation, the cosmetologist will need to reapply for their license.
+If the cosmetologist reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an application program.
 This is a public document.

 - VOLUNTARY SURRENDER: The cosmetologist voluntarily gives up their license.
 The benefit of this voluntary consent is that the Board is usually willing to reduce the amount of time until a cosmetologist can reapply.
 This is usually between two to three years.

 - SUSPENSION: A suspension stops the cosmetologist from practicing.
 It prohibits any patient contact or services for a period of time until the Board lifts the suspension.

 - PROBATION: The Board offers probation through a consent agreement.
 The consent agreement requires the cosmetologist do certain things (drug testing, work supervision, counseling, continuing education).
 Alternatively, they may need to refrain from doing things (unsupervised Medical like home health, working under the Medical licensure compact, using alcohol, etc.) A request for the removal of probation will be needed.

 - LETTER OF REPRIMAND: A letter of reprimand is the lowest level of formal discipline against a license or certificate.
 There are no probationary requirements.
 However, the action is on the website for five years for the public to inspect.
 A document removal will occur five years after signing.